On the approximation capability of GNNs in node classification/regression tasks: Introduction

-Another important aspect to define the expressiveness of GNNs is to study their approximation capability.
+Another important aspect is the study of the approximation capability of GNNs.
 Formally, in node classification/regression tasks, a GNN implements a function $\varphi(\mathbf{G},v)\rightarrow \mathbb{R}^m$ that takes in input a graph $\mathbf{G}$ and returns an output at each node.
 Similarly, in graph classification/regression tasks, a GNN implements a function $\varphi(\mathbf{G})\rightarrow \mathbb{R}^m$.
 In both cases, the objective is to define which classes of functions can be approximated by a GNN.

-In~\cite{Comp_GNN}, the approximation capability of the original GNN model (OGNN), namely the first GNN to be proposed, has been studied using the concept of unfolding trees and unfolding equivalence.
+In~\cite{Comp_GNN}, the approximation capability of the original GNN model (OGNN), namely the first GNN model to be proposed, has been studied using the concept of unfolding trees and unfolding equivalence.
 The unfolding tree $\mathbf{T}_v$, with root node $v$, is constructed by unrolling the graph starting from $v$ (see Fig. \ref{fig:unfolding1}).
 Intuitively, $\mathbf{T}_v$ exactly describes the information used by the GNN at node $v$ and can be employed to study the expressive power of GNNs in node classification/regression tasks.
 The unfolding equivalence is, in turn, an equivalence relationship defined between nodes having the same unfolding tree.
-In~\cite{Comp_GNN}, it was proved that OGNNs can approximate in probability, up to any degree of precision, any measurable function $\tau(\mathbf{G},v)\rightarrow \mathbb{R}^m$ that respects the unfolding equivalence, namely that produces the same outputs on equivalent nodes.
-Currently, the idea underlying unfolding trees --- also termed {\em computation graphs}~\cite{garg2020generalization} --- is widely used to study the GNN expressiveness.
-Universal approximation results have been proved for Linear Graph Neural Networks~\cite{azizian2020expressive,maron2018invariant}, Folklore Graph Neural Networks~\cite{maron2019provably} and, more generally, for the class of the so--called \textit{message passing} GNNs~\cite{xu2018powerful,azizian2020expressive}, that includes most of the recent architectures and is considered in this paper.
+In~\cite{Comp_GNN}, it was proved that OGNNs can approximate in probability, up to any degree of precision, any measurable function $\tau(\mathbf{G},v)\rightarrow \mathbb{R}^m$ that respects the unfolding equivalence, namely, that produces the same outputs on equivalent nodes.
+Currently, unfolding trees --- also termed {\em computation graphs}~\cite{garg2020generalization} --- are widely used to study the GNN expressiveness.
+Universal approximation results have been proved for Linear Graph Neural Networks~\cite{azizian2020expressive,maron2018invariant}, Folklore Graph Neural Networks~\cite{maron2019provably} and, more generally, for a large class of GNNs~\cite{xu2018powerful,azizian2020expressive} that includes most of the recent architectures, also considered in this paper.